CartoDB/cartoframes/docs/developer-center/guides/02-Quickstart.md

 There are two ways to change a layer's style and add legends, popups and widgets: manually (provides greater customization) or with visualization helpers.

-First, let's take a look at how to do this manually and in the next section, we will use a visualization helper.
+First, let's take a look at how to add each element manually and in the next section, we will use a visualization helper to create a similar map.

 ### Change the Style